garjitads/de-zoomcamp-2024-week3/README.md

 ### Partitions

-When we create a dataset, we generally have one or more columns that are used as some type of filter (usually columns in where clause).
+When we create a dataset, we generally have one or more columns that are used as some type of filter (usually column(s) in where clause).
 In this case, we can partition a table based on such columns to improve BigQuery's performance.
 In this lesson, the instructor shows us an example of a dataset containing StackOverflow questions (left), and how the dataset would look like if it was partitioned by the Creation_date field (right).

 Partitioning is a powerful feature of BigQuery.
 Suppose we want to query the questions created on a specific date.
 Partition improves processing, because BigQuery will not read or process any data from other dates.
 This improves efficiency and reduces querying costs.